 Before the days of sophisticated mobile phones, or ‘smartphones’ as they are now known, the cost of acquiring the latest models rarely broke the bank.
 10 years ago, even the most premium of premium handsets would retail for no more than £450.

-The all-encompassing network contract also took care of financing these devices.
+The all-inclusive network contract also took care of financing these devices.
 It was this very in-contract ‘financing’ that led customers to believe that mobile phones were provided for free, as part of the network agreement.

 Cut to today, the cheapest Apple handset from the 2018/19 range retails at £749 (iPhone XR 64GB), with the most feature-packed costing a whopping £1,250 (iPhone XS Max 256GB).